VishalSindham/visins/README.md

 - 👋 Hi, I’m vishal
 - 👀 I’m interested in OpenSource technologies
-- 🌱 I’m currently learning Blockchain uses other then cryptocurreny ...
+- 🌱 I’m currently learning and working on odoo
-- 💞️ I’m looking to collaborate on Python based Opensource projects for now
+- 💞️ I’m looking to collaborate on Python based Opensource projects
 - 📫 How to reach me , you reach me on instagram @108_chaos

 <!---